tc39/proposal-explicit-resource-management/README.md

   `using` `(` LexicalDeclaration `)` Block
 ```

-When `using` is parsed with either a _VariableDeclarationList_ or a _LexicalDeclaration_, we again create implicit block-scoped bindings for the initializers of each _VariableDeclaration_ or _LexicalBinding_.
+When `using` is parsed with either a _VariableDeclarationList_ or a _LexicalDeclaration_, we again
+create implicit block-scoped bindings for the initializers of each _VariableDeclaration_ or
+_LexicalBinding_:

 ```js
 using (let x = expr1, y = expr2) {